huin/chunkymonkey/README.md

 Building & Testing
 ------------------

-[Godag][2] is used to build chunkymonkey.
-Install it, and run:
+Any of the binaries in the `cmd` subdirectory can be built with the standard `go` command, for example, the server can be compiles with:

-    $ make
+    $ go install github.com/huin/chunkymonkey/cmd/chunkymonkey

-If you are developing, you are encouraged to run the unit tests with:
+The mocks can be regenerated with:

-    $ make test
+    $ make clean mocks

-The unit tests require [GoMock][4] to be installed.
+The unit tests require [GoMock][3] to be installed:

+    $ go install code.google.com/p/gomock/mockgen

+The unit tests can be run with:

+    $ go test github.com/huin/chunkymonkey/...

 Running